-Job training is not all it takes – being a successful medical assistant also takes professionalism, discretion, and people skills.
-Desirable professional skills include maintaining a neat and hygienic appearance, in keeping with the medical setting, and being polite and respectful when dealing with patients.
+Job training is not all it takes.
+Being a successful medical assistant also takes professionalism, discretion, and people skills.
+Desirable professional skills include maintaining a neat and hygienic appearance, keeping with the medical setting, and being polite and respectful when dealing with patients.
 Employers also look favorably on candidates with a talent for clearly explaining the doctor’s instructions and making patients feel comfortable and relaxed during their visit.

 Educational Options for Medical Assistant Training Across Florida

 In addition, various institutions issue different training certifications.
 Depending on the program, one can earn a medical assistant certificate, a medical assistant diploma, or a medical assistant associate degree.
 One can also specialize further in a medical assistant technician program.

-While it is not always necessary to undergo formal training to become a medical assistant and a high school diploma is sometimes sufficient, the American Association of Medical Assistants reports that “job prospects should be best for medical assistants with formal training or experience, particularly those with certification.”
+It is not always necessary to undergo formal training to become a medical assistant.
+A high school diploma is sometimes sufficient.
+Even so, the American Association of Medical Assistants reports that “job prospects should be best for medical assistants with formal training or experience, particularly those with certification.”

-When choosing a medical assistant training program, it is important to consider various factors, such as cost, accreditation, and how much time and effort you are willing and able to spend on your education, as the various programs vary in length and intensity.
+When choosing a medical assistant training program, it is important to consider various factors.
+Determine the cost, accreditation, and how much time and effort you are willing and able to spend on your education, as the various programs vary in length and intensity.
 While some programs require just around 45 credits to graduate, others require a minimum of 75 credits.

 Starting Your Medical Assistant Career at Florida National University

-Florida National University (FNU) offers a Medical Assistant (MA) Diploma aimed at preparing the student to be a competent and multi-skilled medical assistant.
-Through the acquisition of specific skills and job knowledge necessary to work in clinical and administrative settings at hospitals, clinics, medical labs, diagnostic centers, and doctor’s offices, FNU equips students to be successful and in-demand medical assistants.
+Florida National University (FNU) offers a Medical Assistant (MA) Diploma.
+This degree aims at preparing the student to be a competent and multi-skilled medical assistant.
+Through the acquisition of specific skills and job knowledge necessary to work in clinical and administrative settings at hospitals, clinics, medical labs, diagnostic centers, and doctor’s offices, Florida National University equips students to be successful and in-demand medical assistants.